 Are you pregnant, or have you just had a baby?
 If so, you can keep costs down by getting free prescriptions and NHS dental care with a Maternity Exemption Certificate.

-NHS dental care is free in the UK while you’re pregnant, and for a whole year after your baby is born.
+NHS dental care is free in the UK while you’re pregnant and for a year after your baby is born.

-However, for prescriptions it depends on where you live
+But for prescriptions, it depends on where you live:

-- In England, prescriptions are free while you’re pregnant and for a year after the birth, if you have a valid Maternity Exemption Certificate (MatEx).
-This could save you £8.20 per prescription
+- In England, prescriptions are free while you’re pregnant and for a year after the birth if you have a valid Maternity Exemption Certificate (MatEx).
+This could save you £9.35 (2021/22) on each prescription.

-If you are pregnant or have had a baby in the past 12 months, you qualify.
+If you’re pregnant or have had a baby in the past 12 months, you qualify.

-Show your certificate at the pharmacy when getting a prescription in England and tell the dentist’s receptionist you’re eligible for free NHS treatment because you are pregnant when you make a dental appointment.
+Show your certificate at the pharmacy when getting a prescription in England.
+And tell the dentist’s receptionist you’re eligible for free NHS treatment because you’re pregnant when you make a dental appointment.

 If your certificate doesn’t arrive in time